trentmc/brownie-instrs/README.md

 # brownie-instrs
 This repo has instructions of how to install and play with Brownie.
+It distills the Brownie tutorials (linked below) and helps with installations gotchas.

 # Installation

 [Install Brownie & dependencies](README_install.md)